FedNoisy: Federated Noisy Label Learning Benchmark: Experiments

 \subsection{Fine-grained Ablation Studies of FNLL}

-In the later experiment, to investigate the characteristics of FNLL settings, we perform FedAvg on \texttt{iid}, \texttt{noniid-labeldir}, \texttt{noniid-\#label} partition under different noise settings with different noise ratios for a systematic evaluation.
+In the later experiment, to investigate the characteristics of FNLL settings, we perform FedAvg on \texttt{iid}, \texttt{noniid-labeldir}, \texttt{noniid-} \texttt{\#label} partition under different noise settings with different noise ratios for a systematic evaluation.
 We aim to provide insights into the following questions involved in FNLL: \emph{1) Is asymmetric noise still harder than symmetric ones in FL as in CNLL?} \emph{2) How does label noise affect the model performance with Non-IID?
 Does the effect enlarge as the noise ratio increases?} \emph{3) Does model performance react similarly to label noise under different partitions?} \emph{4) How does gradient norm act upon label noise in FL?}

-For globalized noise, we choose $\varepsilon_{global}$ from $\{0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7\}$ for symmetric noise and $\varepsilon_{global}$ from $\{0.1, 0.2, 0.3, 0.4, 0.5, 0.6\}$ for asymmetric noise, while keeping other learning setting same as default settings.
+For globalized noise, we choose the global noise ratio $\varepsilon_{global}$ from $\{0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7\}$ for symmetric noise, while $\{0.1, 0.2, 0.3, 0.4, 0.5, 0.6\}$ for asymmetric noise, while keeping other learning setting same as default settings.
 For localized noise, choose $\varepsilon_{local}$ from $\{0.1, 0.2, 0.3, 0.4, 0.5\}$ and $\sigma=0.1$ for both symmetric and asymmetric noise.
 And to make sure localized settings with large noise ratios converge, we train FedAvg for 700 rounds while keeping other learning settings default.
 Figure~\ref{fig:diff-noise-ratio} shows the curves of test accuracy versus noise ratio for both globalized and localized noise settings.
 Complete results are in Appendix \ref{append:cifar10-diff-noise}.

 \textbf{1) Symmetric noise is harder than asymmetric with Non-IID.} In the centralized setting, it has been found that asymmetric label noise is harder than symmetric noise, especially when the noise ratio is larger than $0.5$, considering each class has more correct samples to learn from under symmetric noise \cite{han2018co, DBLP:conf/iclr/LiSH20}.
 However, in FNLL, the conclusion depends on the partition type.
 As shown in Figure~\ref{fig:diff-noise-ratio}, in both globalized and localized settings, performance with symmetric noise tends to become better than that with asymmetric noise when the noise ratio is larger than $0.2$ under IID partition (class-balanced on each client in this experiment), and the performance gap increases as noise ratio grows.
 While in Non-IID which class-imbalance exists (i.e., \texttt{noniid-labeldir} and \texttt{noniid-\#label}), symmetric noise is more difficult than asymmetric noise even with a small noise ratio.
 And this performance gap also becomes larger as the noise ratio grows.
 This intriguing phenomenon might be attributed to the class imbalance problem in these label distribution skew scenes, which encourages researchers to alleviate class imbalance when dealing with symmetric noise in FL settings.